akabuda050/newsxlive-newscatcher/README.md

 Newscatcher API wrapper for Ghost.

 # Fetch news and post it into Ghost site.
-- To run this go to Ghost admin panel, add custom integration get `GHOST API KEY` and `GHOST ADMIN API URL` and set it to .env file.
+- To run this go to Ghost admin panel, add custom integration, get `GHOST ADMIN API KEY` and `GHOST API URL` and set it to .env file.
 - Set your Ghost authors emails variable like `GHOST_AUTHORS="author1@example.com;author2@example.com"` in .env file.

 # RapidAPI and Newscatcher